slackhq/slack-api-docs/page_attachments.md

 		]
 	}

+For fields that support markup, the [Slack standard message markup](/docs/formatting) must be used.

 Here is an example attachment generated from an incoming webhook:

 <img src="/img/integrations/incoming_webhook_attachment.v1391019288.png" style="border-radius: 0.5rem; border: 1px solid #DDD;">